Mohamed-Ghanem/e-commerce-nextjs-typescript/README.md

 This branch uses Typescript, Tailwind and the Next.js App Router

-This is a [Next.js](https://nextjs.org/) template project that's preconfigured to work with Replicate's API.

 ## Noteworthy files

 - [src/app/page.tsx](src/app/page.tsx) - The React frontend that renders the home page in the browser